nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 E.g. **`update`** `start time 10am` <br>
 This command will make the specified update to a task which has already been selected using my ['select'](#select-a-task-select) command. <br>
-Edit more parameters concurrently using the following format: <br>
+You can edit more parameters concurrently using the following format: <br>
 **`update`** `<parameter1> <new_value1>; <parameter2> <new_value2>; ...`

 > * **`update`** `<task>; <parameter> <new_value>` <br>